Prophylactic surgery: Prophylactic salpingectomy

-Prophylactic salpingectomy is the surgical removal of the Fallopian tube which when done as a preventive measure, may be done to prevent pregnancies as a form of contraception, or as a method to prevent cancer.
-Women who underwent prophylactic salpingectomy have shown to have a lower incidence of ovarian cancer compared to women who have not undergone the procedure from 2.2% to 13% and from 4.75% to 24.4%.
-Furthermore, it has been shown that salpingectomy may reduce 29.2% to up to 64% of ovarian cancer incidences.
+Prophylactic salpingectomy is the surgical removal of the Fallopian tube which, when done as a preventive measure, may be done to prevent pregnancies as a form of contraception, or as a method to prevent cancer.
+Women who underwent prophylactic salpingectomy have shown to have a lower incidence of ovarian cancer compared to women who have not undergone the procedure, from 2.2% to 13% and from 4.75% to 24.4%.
+Furthermore, it has been shown that a salpingectomy may reduce 29.2% to up to 64% of ovarian cancer incidents.
 For most women, it has been shown to have no significant effect on ovarian function, quality of life, sexuality, and its cost-effective profile.

 Prophylactic oophorectomy

 Prophylactic oophorectomy is the removal of the ovaries and is either done as a planned response to the genetic risk of ovarian or breast cancer, especially among women whom have a hereditary family history of ovarian cancer, have the BRCA1 or BRCA2 mutations, or have developed breast cancer in the past.
 Oophorectomy when done alongside salpingectomy as a bilateral salpingo-oophorectomy, or alongside hysterectomy or all together, have shown to significant decrease instances of ovarian cancer if the individual has a known history of BRCA1 or BRCA2 mutations and if they have an identified genetic risk of breast and ovarian cancer.
 However, hormone replacement therapy and less invasive methods of treating menorrhagia and fibroids have become more common, making prophylactic oophorectomy a less common choice in unaffected women without a hereditary history of breast or ovarian cancer.